ramsey/uuid/docs/customize.rst

     It's possible to replace the default calculator ramsey/uuid uses.
 If your requirements require a different solution for making calculations, see :ref:`customize.calculators`.

+Using a Custom Validator
+    If your requirements require a different level of validation or a different UUID format, you may replace the default validator.
+See :ref:`customize.validators`, to learn more.

 .. _UuidFactory: https://github.com/ramsey/uuid/blob/master/src/UuidFactory.php